scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 across the globe on the Internet, the nascent OSGeo-Live project committed itself to the larger OSGeo Foundation structure in its second year.
 More than fifty (50) open-source projects now actively maintain and improve their own install scripts, examples and documentation.
-After long years of "tepid" progress and iteration, a combination of techincal stability, tools sets, community awareness and clearly-defined steps to contribute, provided the basis for substantial growth.
+After long years of "tepid" progress and iteration, a combination of techincal stability, tool sets, community awareness and clearly-defined steps to contribute, provided the basis for substantial growth.
 The OSGeo-Live is now very stable, easily incorporates advances in components, and widely adopted.

+OSGeo-Live is now very stable, easily incorporates advances in components, and widely adopted.
 Let's look at each of these building blocks briefly:

-Technical Stability

-An original goal of the OSGeo-Live was to operate well on minimal hardware with broad support for common peripherals, and a license structure compatible with project goals.
+_Technical Stability_: An original goal of the OSGeo-Live was to operate well on minimal hardware with broad support for common peripherals, and a license structure compatible with project goals.
 The XUbuntu version of Ubuntu Linux was chosen as a foundation, and it was been very successful.
-To this day, almost all applications would operate easily in very modest RAM and disk space (with the notable exception of Java-based software which requires substantially more RAM).
+To this day, almost all applications operate easily in very modest RAM and disk space (with the notable exception of Java-based software which requires substantially more RAM).

-The technical stability and critical success of Linux itself, and Ubuntu Linux in particular, is widely accepted and needs no further discussion here.
-However, the OSGeo-Live is not a "linux distribution" per se, primarily because the project does not provide a seamless upgrade process from one version to another.
+OSGeo-Live itself is not a "linux distribution" per se, primarily because the project does not provide a seamless upgrade process from one version to another.
-The OSGeo-Live relies on the Ubuntu/Debian/GNU, apt-based ecosystem to handle the heavy-lifting of system updates and upgrades.
-This is a win-win, as updates are proven reliable over a very large Ubuntu community process, and frees the OSGeo-Live project to concentrate on adding value to its featured components.
+OSGeo-Live relies on the Ubuntu/Debian/GNU, apt-based ecosystem to handle the heavy-lifting of system updates and upgrades.
+This is a win-win, as updates are proven reliable over a very large Ubuntu community process, and frees project participants to concentrate on adding value to its featured components.

 As we shall see, due to a component architecture, individual software projects can be installed as-needed on a generic base.

-Tool Sets

-From the earliest days of \*nix computing, there has been a design goal of software tools that are commonly available, interoperate in predictable ways, and perform under all conditions.
-Decades later, the same design goals guide the choice of tool sets for the OSGeo-Live project.
-It cannot be overstated that, a key component to the success of the overall project has been the availability of widely-known and reliable tools, to developers from all parts of the world and in all major spoken languages.
+_Tool Sets_: It cannot be overstated that a key component to the success of the overall project has been the availability of widely-known and reliable tools, to developers from all parts of the world and in all major spoken languages.
 It is also important to note that, rather than require formal installation packages ".deb" for each project, the OSGeo-Live chose to use a simple install script format, one per installed project.
-This proved crucial in the earliest stages, as an outside open-source project evaluating participation in the Live could get started with fewer barriers to entry, and then add rigor and features later.
+This choice proved crucial in the earliest stages, as an outside open-source project evaluating participation in the Live could get started with fewer barriers to entry, and then add rigor and features later.
 Almost by definition, the candidate open-source projects had install scripts already built for Linux which